Users & User Groups

 User Groups Tile

-1. From the Admin: User Groups screen, enter a User Group Name or keyword in the Search field or scroll down until you locate the correct User Group.
+1. From the User Groups screen, enter a user group name or keyword in the Search field.

 Editing a User Group

-1. From the Admin: Edit User Groups screen, click the Edit icon to edit the User Group's Name and Description fields.
+1. From the Edit User Groups screen, click the Edit icon to edit the user group's Name and Description fields.

 Edit Icon